How to Finance Commercial Property

 A practical guide to commercial property financing options, strategies, and considerations for buyers and investors.

-Investment properties that generate rental income can be financed through conventional bank loans, CMBS programs, or agency lending (Fannie Mae/Freddie Mac for multifamily).
-The choice of program depends on property size, type, and stabilization level.
-DSCR loans offer a streamlined option for investors who prefer to qualify based on property income rather than personal tax documentation.
+Investment properties that generate rental income can be financed through conventional bank loans, CMBS programs, or agency lending through Fannie Mae and Freddie Mac for multifamily.
+The choice of program depends on property size, type, stabilization level, and the borrower's preference for recourse vs. non-recourse lending.
+DSCR loans offer a streamlined option for investors who prefer to qualify based on property income rather than personal tax documentation, making them popular with borrowers who have complex tax returns or multiple entities.
+For larger multifamily properties with 50 or more units, agency lending provides the most competitive rates and longest terms in the market.

-Value-add and transitional properties that aren't yet stabilized typically require bridge financing to fund the acquisition and business plan execution, followed by a refinance into permanent debt once the property is stabilized.
+Value-add and transitional properties that are not yet stabilized typically require bridge financing to fund the acquisition and business plan execution, followed by a refinance into permanent debt once the property is stabilized.
 This two-step approach is the standard path for investors acquiring properties that need renovation, lease-up, or repositioning.
+The bridge loan provides flexible, short-term capital during the execution period, and the permanent loan provides the long-term, lower-rate financing once the property is generating sufficient income.
+Working with a broker who understands both sides of this process helps borrowers plan the full capital strategy from acquisition through stabilization.

 Frequently Asked Questions